dikym/todo-list/README.md

 # React Todo List App

 This is a simple todo list application built using React and Vite.
-The app allows users to add, edit, and delete tasks on their to-do list.
+The app allows users to add, check, and delete tasks on their to-do list.

 ## Installation